EarthyScience/FAIRSenDD/website/docs/pricing.md

 - Files are located on a network share in the same data center
 - Execution on an AMD EPIC MILAN CPU on 32 threads with 32GB RAM
 - 100% utilization of CPU and RAM (4 workers with 8 threads each)
-- execution of the Julia library [RQADeforestation.jl](https://github.com/EarthyScience/RQADeforestation.jl) within a REPL
+- Workflow is executed inside a Julia REPL using [RQADeforestation.jl](https://github.com/EarthyScience/RQADeforestation.jl)

 <ClientOnly>